istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 transition from no mesh, to a secure overlay (L4), to optional full L7 processing — on a per-namespace basis, as needed across workloads.

-Ambient mode works without any modification required from your existing Kubernetes deployments.
+Ambient mode works without any modification required to your existing Kubernetes deployments.
 Users can label a namespace to add all of its workloads to Istio’s ambient mode, or opt-out of certain deployments as needed.
 By utilizing ambient mode, users bypass some of the previously restrictive elements of the sidecar model and instead can now expect server send-first protocols to work, see most of the reserved ports are now removed, and the ability for containers to bypass the sidecar – either